F5EMEA/oltra/use-cases/nap/basic/virtualserver/README.md

 </html>
 ```

-## Step 7 - Review Logs
+## Step 6 - Review Logs

 To review the logs login to Grafana and search with the support ID.
-More information regarding NAP Grafana Dashboard can be found on the <a href="link"> monitoring </a> lab
+More information regarding NAP Grafana Dashboard can be found on the [**NAP Dashboard**](https://github.com/F5EMEA/oltra/tree/main/use-cases/nap/monitoring) lab

 ***Clean up the environment (Optional)***
 ```